 - (e) Amendments to the statements required by this section may be filed at any time.
 If inaccuracies are found in the statements filed or additional receipts or expenditures occur or become known after the statements are filed, amendments to the original statements or additional statements shall be filed within a reasonable time not to exceed ninety (90) days from the time the inaccuracies or additional receipts or expenditures became known.
-Any net change less than fifty dollars (\$50.00) need not be reported. - (f) In addition to the statement of receipts and expenditures required by subsection (b) of this section, any political action committee formed for the support of any initiative or referendum petition drive or any organization supporting an initiative or referendum petition drive shall file with the secretary of state, at least thirty (30) days but no more than forty-five (45) days before the election at which the initiative or referendum proposition will be voted on, a statement signed by both the chairman and treasurer showing: - (i) The total amount expended to obtain signatures on the petition; - (ii) The number, the names and the addresses of persons paid to obtain signatures on the petition; - (iii) The amount paid to each person who collected signatures on the petition; and - (iv) The period of time during which signatures on the petition were obtained. - (g) Candidates for federal office and campaign committees for candidates for federal office shall not be required to file receipt and expenditure reports under this section if the candidate or the committee is required to comply with federal election law reporting requirements.
+Any net change less than fifty dollars (\$50.00) need not be reported. - (f) In addition to the statement of receipts and expenditures required by subsection (b) of this section, any political action committee formed for the support of any initiative or referendum petition drive or any organization supporting an initiative or referendum petition drive shall file with the secretary of state, at least thirty (30) days but no more than forty-five (45) days before the election at which the initiative or referendum proposition will be voted on, a statement signed by both the chairman and treasurer showing: - (i) The total amount expended to circulate the petition; - (ii) The number of persons paid to circulate the petition; and - (iii) Repealed By Laws 2000, Ch.
+67, § 2.

+- (iv) The period of time during which signatures on the petition were obtained. - (g) Candidates for federal office and campaign committees for candidates for federal office shall not be required to file receipt and expenditure reports under this section if the candidate or the committee is required to comply with federal election law reporting requirements.